fmeslet/NeCSTGen/README.rst

 ------------

-NeCSTGen (Network Clustering Sequential Traffic Generation) is the Deep Learning architecture used to classify generate network traffic.
+NeCSTGen (Network Clustering Sequential Traffic Generation) is the Deep Learning architecture used to generate network traffic.
 The model reproduces the original behaviour at the packet, flow and aggregate levels.
-This work is published in IEEE GLOBECOM 2022 : `link: <https://ieeexplore.ieee.org/document/10000731>`_
+This work is published in IEEE GLOBECOM 2022 : `link <https://ieeexplore.ieee.org/document/10000731>`